 Ferro-cement tanks are of least cost.
-These are tanks made from pasting rich cement mortar over a tank structure made out of bending, shaping and binding 5 mm or so iron rods as reinforcement with an inside and out side layer of chicken mess (common wire net).
+These are tanks made from pasting rich cement mortar over a tank structure made from bending, shaping and binding 5 mm or so iron rods as reinforcement with an inside and out side layer of chicken mess (common wire net).
 Unlike cement concrete tanks, these are less prone to cracks/leakages and can be made in any shape (round, cylindrical etc.).
-Masons having experience in working with ferro-cement are required to undertake this job.
+Masons having experience in working with ferro cement are required to undertake this job.
 Many NGOs have such masons.

 Storage tank to be used for drinking water must have a filter system at the entry point, a water extraction system for taking out water (tap, hand pump) and a draining system for cleaning the tank (manhole, drain pipe etc.) periodically.

 A diversion arrangement (T-joint with valve) is required at the outlet of roof collected water pipe line to allow the water to be either disposed off (dirty water after initial rain) or stored in the storage tank through the filter system for use as drinking water.

 Rain water is generally deficient in dissolved minerals necessary for human body.
 Some scientists have suggested that on prolonged use, low Calcium (Ca) in rain water may absorb some Ca from our body making our bones weak (also applies to some RO purified water).
 However, so far there has been no report of any adverse effect of using rain water as drinking water.

 Artificial groundwater recharge is professed when a) there is excess source water available at site and b) quality of source water is compatible with the groundwater to be recharged.